-3.6 Occasional non-positive surface mass balance experiments
+420 3.6 Occasional non-positive surface mass balance experiments

 So far, the surface mass balance values adopted in our experiments have been positive (corresponding to the accumulation zone).
 This limitation is sufficient for the usual topics relating to deep ice-core experiments, where the interpretation of ice-core data may become too complex.
 However, in order to provide a complete demonstration of the performance levels of numerical age computations for more general cases, it is worthwhile to examine other cases.
 Although it may be considered pointless to examine steady negative mass balance cases because they simply mirror the steady positive cases presented above, the surface mass balance level adopted in this section is examined with zero or negative a_L in Eq.
 (57) and Fig. 6.
-One encountered difficulty is computing vertical velocity when the surface mass balance is negative.
+One section is encountered difficulty is computing vertical velocity when the surface mass balance is negative.
 Strictly speaking, it is possible to apply negative M_s to Eqs.
-(52) and (53), but the validity of such a formulation may be questionable because it is based on an idealized steady-state icesheet solution under positive surface mass balance conditions (e.g., Rybak and Huybrechts, 2003).
-However, for the sake of simplicity, the vertical velocity profiles in the current study are prescribed using the same set of equations for both positive and negative surface mass balances.
-This is considered to be sufficient, particularly for evaluations of the numerical performance levels of different schemes.
+(52) and (53), but the validity of such a formulation may be questionable because it is based on an idealized steady-state ice-sheet solution under positive surface mass balance conditions (e.g., Rybak and Huybrechts, equations for both positive and negative surface mass balances.
+This is considered to be sufficient, particularly for evaluations of the numerical performance levels of different schemesscheme numerical performance levels.